Gamify-IT/docs/dev-manuals/test-plans/README.md

 highscore-moorhuhn-frontend.md
 ```

-where `name` is the name of the feature the test plan covers
+where `$ACTION` is the name of the feature the test plan covers.

 executed tests should be named